Energy efficiency tips

 1. Heating water is one of the biggest uses of energy in our homes, so when using the kettle be sure to only boil as much water as you need.

 2. Use thermometers to help you gauge the true temperature around your home.
-Age UK recommend keeping room temperature at between 18 to 21 degrees for comfort and good health, but many people have home hot and cold spots.
+Age UK recommend keeping room temperature at around 18 degrees for comfort and good health, but many people have home hot and cold spots.
 Position them away from direct sunlight and artificially heated or cooled areas, such as near radiators, for the most accurate readings.

 3. If possible, turn your thermostat down.
 According to the Energy Saving Trust, turning your central heating down by just one degree could save you 10% on your heating bill.
 If you are regularly heating your rooms to significantly above the Age UK guideline temperature, give this minor reduction a try and see the difference it makes to your bills.

 4. Keep out those drafts; use draft excluders and cover up keyholes.
 These seemingly small gaps can let in a lot of cold air.